probwebdev/dotfiles/README.md

 ## Using dotfiles

-After pre-requisites installed do this from home directory:
+After pre-requisites installed, do this from home directory:

 ```shell
 # Clone dotfiles repo